-Are you en route to the Cliffs of Moher with not enough time to read this entire post?
-Follow this link to a Google Maps version of our guide!
+Short on time?
+Follow this link to a Google Maps version of our Cliffs of Moher guide!
 You can “follow” the guide, and the saved locations will automatically transfer to your own Google Maps account.

 On our recent trip to Ireland, visiting the Cliffs of Moher topped my list of non-negotiables.